BostonAzureAI/event-planning/README.md

 <img width="758" alt="image" src="https://github.com/user-attachments/assets/8ad00a30-d554-4737-9a72-c5088ec32abe">

+### Tips

+Once you submit the form there is no automated email reply.
+There is not SLA for hearing back.
+Microsoft events may be pending in same space, for example, which may need to resolve before you find out.
+Usually our events have been approved, but don't always know well in advance.

 ### Example Approval Email

 _If approved for the event, you will receive some instructions via email.